meltingmettle/DodgeTheL/midterm1.md

 ** GO FOR PARTIAL **
 If you have the slightest idea of what's going on, write it down and try your best.
 2 points is significant.
 (Again, out of 40, and the average is around 20)

+Spend enough time to get about 100%, or as much as you can on the first half, then try to do the coding questions.

+Take your time to read the question and write as much as you can; one complete question is better than two half-filled and better than three "n > 0" panic scribbles.

 # Find help. :)